 In the past, to research the ownership and debt history of a property, Beth would likely have to visit the Travis County Clerk’s office to inquire about the property and view its public records.

-With Reonomy, for example, Beth can now identify multi-family refinance opportunities from scratch, access the current and past mortgages on those properties, see full lender portfolios, and access property owner contact information to reach out directly with a personalized, detailed pitch.
+With Reonomy, for example, Beth can now identify multi-family refinance opportunities from scratch, access the current and past mortgages on those properties, see full lender portfolios, and access property owner contact information.

 Reonomy Property Debt Research